Leonas Prapuolenis: Member of the resistance

 Prepuolenis did not return to Nazi Germany.
 He briefly lived in Vienna and Bregenz, Austria.
 In May 1945, he moved to Switzerland and worked as a secretary of the United Lithuanian Relief Fund of America (BALF).
-In June 1948, moved to Pfullingen in West Germany and continued working for BALF.
-He joined the anti-Soviet organisation Supreme Committee for the Liberation of Lithuania (VLIK), was vice-chairman of the Society of Friends of the Lithuanian Front (Lietuvių fronto bičiulių sambūris), and was a corresponded of the Lithuanian daily Draugas published in Chicago.
+In June 1948, he moved to Pfullingen in West Germany and continued working for the BALF.
+He joined the anti-Soviet organisation Supreme Committee for the Liberation of Lithuania (VLIK), was vice-chairman of the Society of Friends of the Lithuanian Front (Lietuvių fronto bičiulių sambūris), and was a correspondent of the Lithuanian daily newspaper Draugas published in Chicago.
 In 1952–1953, he was one of seven Lithuanian independence activists who were selected as assassination targets by the Soviet MGB.
 However, the plans failed when the MGB agent Rudolf Otting (codename Kirvis) defected to West Germany.
 In 1955, Prapuolenis moved to the United States and settled in Chicago.
 He was an active participant in various Lithuanian emigre organisations.
 He was buried at the Lithuanian cemetery of St. Casimir in Chicago.

-Prapuolenis published articles in various Lithuanian periodicals, including XX amžius (20th Century), Studentų dienos (The Days of Students), Į laisvę (Towards Freedom), Tėvynės sargas (Guardian of the Fatherland).
+Prapuolenis published articles in various Lithuanian periodicals, including XX amžius (20th century), Studentų dienos (The Days of Students), Į laisvę (Towards Freedom), and Tėvynės sargas (Guardian of the Fatherland).

 Legacy

 In 2001, Prapuolenis was posthumously awarded the Commander Cross of the Order of the Cross of Vytis.

 On 22 June 2009, a bas relief by sculptor Stasys Žirgulis was unveiled at the Vytautas Magnus University.
-The relief depicts six professors and students of the university who were the most active leaders of the Lithuanian Activist Front − Vytautas Bulvičius, Adolfas Damušis, Juozas Vėbra, Leonas Prapuolenis, Pilypas Narutis and Juozas Ambrazevičius.
+The relief depicts six professors and students of the university who were the most active leaders of the Lithuanian Activist Front − Vytautas Bulvičius, Adolfas Damušis, Juozas Vėbra, Leonas Prapuolenis, Pilypas Narutis, and Juozas Ambrazevičius.